 However, a late start doesn’t mean we’re in the clear, yet.

-To date there have been 367 human caused fires on private land since January 2016; the 10-year average is 364 (Source: Oregon Department of Forestry).
-The impact of human-started fires is even more notable when compared to the meager 47 lightning-started fires this year.
+To date there have been 502 human-caused fires in Oregon since the beginning of the year; the 10-year average is 364 (Source: Oregon Department of Forestry).
+The impact of human-started fires is even more notable when compared to the meager 146 lightning-started fires this year.